 This is the general information on youth climbing competition for bouldering.
 If there are any questions or comments, please feel free to leave them below.

 Article Updated (8/26/2019)

 Significant Changes 2019-2020 Bouldering Season (September 1, 2019)

-There are two significant changes taking place that will have an effect on local competitions to qualify for Bouldering Youth Regional Championships.
+There are two significant changes taking place that will have an effect on local competitions to qualify for the Bouldering Youth Regional Championships.
 Please copy and paste the following link “http://www.usaclimbing.org/Officials/Rulebook/Summary_of_Significant_Changes.htm” for the latest detailed announcement.

-1. In the past years, in order to qualify to compete at Regional Championships, the climbers needed to compete at least two local climbing competitions.
+1. In the past years, in order to qualify to compete at Regional Championships, the climbers needed to compete in at least two local climbing competitions.
 This is no longer required.
 Starting the new climbing season 2019, the climbers must rank in the top sixteen (16) in at least one (1) USAC Youth Local Competition in order to be eligible for Regional.

-3. Hawaii residents continue to receive bye to Divisionals.
+3. Hawaii residents continue to receive a bye to Divisionals.
 This is done to continue fostering the growth of participation in Hawaii.